 Before you arrive you will need to have thought through what information you will need to collect and how you are going to go about this.

 When you reach the top of your climb, you may wish to take some promotional photographs so that you can put together an example of promotional material for your new product.
+(Only compact cameras or smartphones will be allowed to climb with.
+Photography is permitted only on the top of the roof)

 Good Luck!